In the field of health, Red Crescent Society of Kyrgyzstan implements following activities:

 Non-governmental organizations: "Alternative in narcology", "Social life".

-Voluntary Blood donation Program in Kyrgyzstan.
+Voluntary Blood donation in Kyrgyzstan.

 1. General population of Kyrgyzstan